What is psoriasis?

 - alcohol (women who drink full-strength beer seem to have a higher risk of getting psoriasis than those who don’t drink beer); and

 Some types of psoriasis are associated with generalised symptoms such as fever and complications such as infection, arthritis and even heart problems.

 Having psoriasis may also increase your risk of certain other health problems, including:

 - Crohn’s disease (a type of inflammatory bowel disease);

 - some eye conditions, including conjunctivitis;

-- cardiovascular disease (including coronary heart disease and stroke);
+- cardiovascular disease (including high blood pressure, coronary heart disease and stroke);

 - depression; and